-- 66. First, the Large Capacity Magazine Ban infringes upon the right of the people, including Plaintiffs, to keep and bear arms, as guaranteed by the Second Amendment, and made applicable to the States by the Fourteenth Amendment, of the United States Constitution.
-The arms include handguns which, as Heller observed, are the "quintessential self-defense weapon," Heller, 554 U.S. at 629, 128 S. Ct. at 2818, and are therefore widely, commonly and lawfully possessed in California and in all other states in the Union. - 67.
-The Large Capacity Magazine Ban further amounts to a total, confiscatory taking of lawfully-held, common, and constitutionally-protected arms, or intrinsic parts thereof, from law-abiding people who possess them for lawful purposes and therefore violates the Second Amendment. - 68.
-By maintaining and enforcing a set of laws that restrict law-abiding people from acquiring or possessing arms in common use for lawful purposes like self-defense, Defendants, acting under color of state law, are propagating customs, policies, and practices that violate the Second Amendment to the United States Constitution, facially and as applied against the individual Plaintiffs, depriving Plaintiffs of civil rights and damaging Plaintiffs in violation of 42 U.S.C. § 1983. - 69.
-Because California's Large-Capacity Magazine Ban Laws constitute a total ban on the possession and acquisition of constitutionally-protected instruments to keep in the home, strict scrutiny should apply.
-The prohibition and taking of heretofore lawful and integral firearms parts implicates a core protection of the Second Amendment right to keep and bear arms, and severely burdens such right, as will be demonstrated at trial, which makes such ban and taking categorially unconstitutional under any level of heightened scrutiny. - 70.
-Plaintiffs are entitled to injunctive relief against such infringing customs, policies, and practices.
+65. First, the Large Capacity Magazine Ban would infringe upon the right of the people, including Plaintiffs, to keep and bear arms, as guaranteed by the Second Amendment, and made applicable to the States by the Fourteenth Amendment, of the United States Constitution.
+The arms include handguns which, as Heller observed, are the "quintessential self-defense weapon," Heller, 554 U.S. at 629, 128 S. Ct. at 2818, and are therefore widely, commonly and lawfully possessed in California and in all other states in the Union.

+66. The Large Capacity Magazine Ban would further amount to a total, confiscatory taking of lawfully-held, common, and constitutionally-protected arms, or intrinsic parts thereof, from law-abiding people who possess them for lawful purposes and therefore violates the Second Amendment.

+67. By maintaining and enforcing a set of laws that restrict law-abiding people from acquiring or possessing arms in common use for lawful purposes like self-defense, Defendants, acting under color of state law, are propagating customs, policies, and practices that violate the

+Second Amendment to the United States Constitution, facially and as applied against the individual Plaintiffs, depriving Plaintiffs of civil rights and damaging Plaintiffs in violation of 42 U.S.C. § 1983.

+68. Because California's Large-Capacity Magazine Ban Laws would constitute a total ban on the possession and acquisition of constitutionally-protected instruments to keep in the home, strict scrutiny should apply.
+The prohibition and taking of heretofore lawful and integral firearms parts implicates a core protection of the Second Amendment right to keep and bear arms, and severely burdens such right without any stated governmental objective that could legitimately justify the burden, as will be demonstrated at trial.
+Thus, this would-be ban and taking are categorially unconstitutional under any level of heightened scrutiny.

+69. Plaintiffs are entitled to injunctive relief against such infringing customs, policies, and practices.
 Plaintiffs and all of them, on their own behalves and on behalf of the class of all similarly-situated persons, seek declaratory and injunctive relief, in a specific manner according to proof at trial.